dipson94/packagemaker/README.md

-# template_pypackage_builder
+# pypkg-builder

-A simple tool for packaging python
+A simple GUI based tool for packaging python.

+**(formally template-pypackage-builder)

 ## Table of Contents

 - [Description](#description)
 - [Installation](#installation)
 - [Usage](#usage)
 - [Author](#author)
 - [License](#license)
 ## Description
 This tool walks you through the process of python packaging.
-Well it doesnot create actual package, more like a template with initial files to start with.
+Well it doesn't create actual package, more like a template with initial files to start with.
 The tool conatin following functions to help with package deployment.

 * README maker
 * LIcense creater
 * setup file creater
 * directory tree builder
-* pip code generater to install package from subdirectory of github repo
-* main function to initial package building from scratch

 ## Installation

 Install from pypi

 ```
-pip install template-pypackage-builder
+pip install pypkg-builder
 ```

 Install from GitHub